Undergraduate Students

 Because this is a full funding proposal (research-method intensive plus additional documentation), it is highly recommended you have research lab experience (in addition to relevant courses) before applying and have a specific project in mind.
 Students should consider volunteering or working in the lab via another method for 1-2 terms prior to applying to this program.

-If you are interested in this program, please inquire at least 2 months prior to the deadline (typically mid-January, link).
+If you are interested in this program, please inquire at least 2 months prior to the deadline (typically mid-January, ARD research program information).

 INBRE Scholars Program.
-The Crawford lab posting is located here.
+The Crawford lab posting is located on the INBRE labs page.

 The INBRE Scholars Program is administered through UNMC and supported through an NIH IDeA program grant.